edd79/colorGame_EdwinM/README.md

 If the player clicks on the wrong tile:
 - The tile disappears and they get a chance to click on the remaining tiles.

-Hint: use loops, high-order array methods and conditional statements.